AI Moves From Engineering Hype to Engineering Workflow

 Read more here.

-3. Tools: Autodesk MCP Servers Aim to Bring AI Into Real CAD Workflows
+3. Tools: Autodesk Brings AI Into CAD Workflows

 Autodesk has introduced MCP servers to connect AI agents with Autodesk tools, data and workflows.
 MCP, or Model Context Protocol, gives AI a structured way to interact with software, rather than just producing advice that engineers must copy across manually.